Hoyasumii/bee-movie/README.md

 Yes, it kind of is.

 I've ruined the planet.
 I wanted to help you with the flower shop.
-I've made it w
+I've made it wo